Soil electrical conductivity: The complete guide to measurements

 CONTRIBUTORS

-Managing salts: Why you should care more/en/meter-environment/measurement-insights/about-us-meter-environment
+Managing salts: Why you should care more/en/measurement-insights/about-us-meter-environment

 Mismanagement of salt applied during irrigation ultimately reduces production—drastically in many cases.
 Irrigating incorrectly also increases water cost and the energy used to apply it.
 Understanding the salt balance in the soil and knowing the leaching fraction, or the amount of extra irrigation water that must be applied to maintain acceptable root zone salinity is critical to every irrigation manager’s success.
 Yet monitoring soil salinity is often poorly understood.